Toplogic-Inc/log-surgeon-rust/README.md

 ## Motivation
-Today's large technology companies generate logs the magnitude of pegabytes per day as a critical source for runtime failure diagnostics and data analytics.
-In real-world production environment, logs can be split into two category: unstructured logs and structured logs, where unstructured logs usually consist of a timestamp and a raw text message (i.e.,[Hadoop logs][hadoop-logs]), and structured logs are normally JSON records (i.e., [mongoDB logs][mongodb-logs]).
+Today's large technology companies generate logs the magnitude of petabytes per day as a critical source for runtime failure diagnostics and data analytics.
+In a real-world production environment, logs can be split into two categories: unstructured logs and structured logs, where unstructured logs usually consist of a timestamp and a raw text message (i.e.,[Hadoop logs][hadoop-logs]), and structured logs are normally JSON records (i.e., [mongoDB logs][mongodb-logs]).
 [CLP][github-clp], is a distributed system designed to compress, search, and analyze large-scale log data.
 It provides